kneelster111/LLMs-with-Autodesk-Dynamo-Python/README.md

 Use the following link -  for a detail guide on how to install custom python modules https://github.com/DynamoDS/Dynamo/wiki/Customizing-Dynamo's-Python-3-installation

 1. **Download the `Getpip.py` file** from here -https://pip.pypa.io/en/stable/installation/#get-pip-py
-2. **Place the file** in the specified Dynamo's Python home.
+2. **Place the file** in the specified Dynamo's cPython home. eg C:\Users\%USERNAME%\AppData\Local\python-3.9.12-embed-amd64\
 3. **Run the file** to install pip.

 ### 3. Install GPT4All Module and Custom Modules

-1. **Run the Dynamo script** to install required custom modules - PY - InstallCustomPythonModules.dyn
+1. **Run the Dynamo script** to install required custom modules - PY - InstallCustomPythonModules.dyn https://github.com/kneelster111/Gpt4all-Autodesk-Dynamo-Python/blob/main/PY%20-%20InstallCustomPythonModules.dyn
 2. open python.
-Exe from the Dynamo Python home folder this will open the python ide
+Exe from the Dynamo Python home folder this will open the python idle
-3. **Install the GPT4All module**  inside the ide install GPT4All modules using pip:`pip install gpt4all`
+3. **Install the GPT4All module**  inside the idle install GPT4All modules using pip:`pip install gpt4all`

 ### 5. Download Model Files and Use GPT4All in Python